HESHAM47GAMAL/Infotainment-YOCTO-for-RaspberryPi4/README.md

 - `Free Disk` — you need a system with at least 90 Gbytes of free disk space
 - `RAM` — to build an image, you need at least 8 Gbytes of RAM
 - `YOCTO` - current release **Kirkstone** supported in **Ubuntu 20.04** and **Ubuntu 22.04**

+## YOCTO_Architecture
+ - ### Layer
+   - **Layer** in Yocto is a modular collection of metadata that defines part of your Linux build
+   - In technically definition **layer** is a directory containing BitBake metadata such as
+     1. Recipes (.bb)
+     2. Classes (.bbclass)
+     3. Configuration files (.conf)
+   - Layers type
+      - `BSP Layer` - provides all hardware-specific support needed to run Linux on a target board.
+It defines how the kernel, bootloader, and device drivers are built and configured for a specific SoC **(like meta-raspberrypi)**
+      - `SW Layer` - contains higher-level software components that are independent of the hardware.
+It’s used to add or customize packages, applications, libraries, and services that run on top of the system **(like meta-qt5)**
+      - `Distribution Layer` - defines policies and settings that determine how the overall system behaves and is built.
+It provides a higher-level configuration that specifies which layers to include, which init system to use, and how images should be composed **(like poky)**
+ - ### Recipe
+   - **Recipe** tells BitBake how to build a specific piece of software or system component
+   - Recipes type
+     - `Package Recipe`
+       - **Purpose** : Build and install a single software package
+       - **Description** : package recipe tells how to fetch, compile, and install a specific software component.
+It defines dependencies, source location, build instructions, and install rules.
+     - `Image Recipe`
+       - **Purpose** : Define the final root filesystem image
+       - **Description** : An image recipe specifies which packages and configurations should be included in the final system image.
+     - `Class Recipe`
+       - **Purpose** : Define common reusable behavior shared between multiple recipes
+       - **Description** : class recipe (.bbclass file) acts like a template or helper that contains common functions, tasks, and variable definitions.
+     - `Configuration Recipe`
+       - **Purpose** : Define **global build settings**, **machine configurations**, and **distribution** policies.
+       - **Description** : Configuration files tell BitBake how to build the system rather than what to build.
+They live in .conf files (not .bb) and define settings for:
+          - machine (hardware-specific)
+          - distro (distribution-wide)
+          - layer (metadata paths)
+          - local build environment
+       - Common files:
+          - local.conf → your build-specific settings (set in build/conf/)
+          - bblayers.conf → lists which layers are included
+          - machine.conf → defines hardware (e.g., MACHINE = "raspberrypi4")
+          - distro.conf → defines global policies (e.g., init system, package manager)

 ## Developmnent_Phases
 <p>Development is divided into phases to facilitate Development process</p>